Navient is the third company to exit federal student loan servicing this year. Here’s how your student loans are affected

 - Trellis Company.

-Most of the existing companies recently received contract extensions through 2023, so you may not see your loans managed by one of these new companies for another few years.
+Most existing companies recently received contract extensions through at least 2023, so you may not see your loans managed by one of these new companies for another few years.
+New contracts will be issued in December 2023 to servicers handling loans in the future.

 What borrowers can expect

-If your student loan is being transferred, the most important thing to do is keep an eye out for notices from the Department of Education or your current servicer.
+If your student loan is being transferred, the most important thing is to watch for notices from the Department of Education or your current servicer.
 To ensure a smooth transition, take the time to update your contact information with your current servicer.

 And remember, your loan amount, interest rate and repayment term will not change when you change servicers.
 You may need to reenroll in autopay or set up a new online account with your new servicer, but your loan details will stay the same.